-In animals, iodine is added as an essential element.
+In animals, iodine must be added as an essential element.
 Essential elements are generally characterized by the fact that they: 1.
 Are necessary for very specific functions in the metabolism of plants, and 2.
 Cannot be replaced by any other element.
 3. A deficiency of the respective element produces a very specific deficiency symptom, which can only be eliminated by adding this element and no other.

-However, the range of variation between oversupply and malnutrition is very different for each element and also different for each plant species.
-Accordingly, the demands of plants on the nutrients in the soil are species-specific; some plants indicate the availability of the nutrient elements by their presence: e.g. nitrogen indicator plants, such as Urtica, Rubus, etc., which are not available in the soil.
+However, the range of variation between oversupply and malnutrition is very different for each element and also different for each plant species (Adriano 1986).
+Accordingly, the demands of plants on the nutrients in the soil are species-specific; some plants indicate the availability of the nutrient elements in the soil by their presence: e.g. nitrogen indicator plants, such as Urtica, Rubus, etc., l.

-The availability of nutrients and trace elements varies greatly depending on the soil type.
+The availability of nutrients and trace elements varies greatly depending on the soil type (Marschner 1986).
 Certain quantities are absorbed by the plants, which in the case of agricultural crops are withdrawn by the harvest and thus usually far exceed the natural replenishment through weathering of the soil minerals and parent rock.
 This is the reason that fertilizers have to be applied in agriculture.
 In general, the soil factor (i.e. the edaphic basis of mineral supply to plants) is an important prerequisite for the flourishing of plants and thus for the normal development and formation of ecosystems and thus shapes the character of the same.
 The provision of essential nutrients to plants exerts a major influence on thriving, mainly due to the fact that, via water availability to plants at the site, nutrient supply can vary widely.

 The necessary, i.e. essential minerals for plants (and animals) ultimately come from the parent rock, from which the individual minerals are released through weathering.
-The nutrients become available through an increase in surface area and through remodelling.
+The nutrients become available through an increase in surface area of soil minerals and through chemical restructuring.
 In the course of the processes of soil formation (in interaction with the plants) the material cycles in the ecosystem are fed.
 Ongoing losses through discharge into the groundwater (◘ Fig. A-13) or dust drift etc. must be supplemented by replenishment, essentially through weathering.
 Only then can the ecosystem remain sustainable, i.e. sustain itself over a long period of time.
 The balance of substances in the soil-plant system is balanced in the long term by inputs and weathering and by outputs (► Fig. A-13).

-But dust input is also known.
-Thus, a not insignificant part of the nutrients of the Amazon rainforest is also likely to originate from long-distance transport of fine dust (for example from the Sahara).
+Dust input is also known.
+Thus, a not insignificant part of the nutrients of the Amazon rainforest is also likely to originate from long-distance transport of fine dust (for example mainly from the Sahara).